scrapinghub/arche/README.md

     pip install arche

-The library helps to verify data using set of defined rules, for example:
+Arche (pronounced as Arkey) helps to verify data using set of defined rules, for example:
   * Validation with JSON schema
   * Coverage
   * Duplicates